 As is often the background of those in this industry, I've been developing since grade school, starting on an Atari 400, then 800XL, then C64, then Atari ST, then onto the world of PCs.
 Later adding Macs and mobile.

 I'm Canadian — currently living in the Toronto area — often plying my trade working remotely for companies around the globe, and more recently pursuing my own initiatives and projects.

-Now I have to go into the fluffy but de rigueur self-promotion bit-
+Now I have to go into the fluffy but expected self-promotion bit-

 I've published innovative mobile apps, and built large-scale corporate apps (usually being the primary architect in the roots that formed the basis for all future work).
 I've been published in MSDN Mag, interviewed on NPR Radio, and had an article written about my research on the front page of the Wall Street Journal.
 I blogged over the years to a medium degree of success (some popular pieces, and a lot of personal enjoyment creating various articles and hearing from a lot of fantastic people).

 I've worked for Bell Canada (sr. dev), RBC Financial Group (team lead on insurance and UL platforms, along with AML), and for an innovative mid-sized NYC financial company (Vastardis Capital Services - VP / org-wide lead software architect).
 I've worked for engineering firms (e.g. ZTR Control Systems) and small businesses, many entirely remotely.
 I've developed web apps (and was one of the first to use XMLHttpRequest -- then in an early beta of a XML toolkit from Microsoft -- to enable what became known as AJAX), data warehousing and aggregation/processing apps, power control systems, mobile apps, back-end apps, video and audio processing apps, and most recently some heavy deep-learning implementations.
 Usually I've worked as a full-stack developer that technically led the team and efforts.
-Some of it was through my own consulting company.
+Some of it was through my own company.